dnkmmr69420/brew-container/README.md

 - regen-cbrew: Deletes and recreats the container.
 Useful for updating the container.
 Note: Brew and its installed programs will be safe since it is stored at `~/.local/share/clinuxbrew`
 - ecbrew: runs commands in the brew container

+# Symlinks

+There are a few symlinks that are created

+- /brew A symlink to `/home/linuxbrew/.linuxbrew` for ease to cd in
+- /hbrew A symlink to the hosts brew which is `/run/host/home/linuxbrew/.linuxbrew` for it to be easier to cd in

 # Dependencies

 These need be be on the host in order for this program to work